 You may be surprised to know that while the above three filters are generally the most popular, the list can change depending on the subject matter.
 The perfect filter for your selfie isn’t necessarily the same for overall fashion looks.

 The Canva study that takes subject matter into account includes filters that have since been discontinued.
-The following are the filters that made the cut:
+The following are the filters that made the cut, and connected with Instagram users:

 - Best selfie filter: Slumber, with an average of 69 likes per Instagram photo.